fanpu/website/_posts/2023-06-07-advanced-operating-systems-course-review.markdown

 taking it.

 # The First Lecture
-The first lecture went through 2 "Wisdom Papers", which no one was expected to have read yet as it was the first class.
+The first lecture went through 2 Wisdom Papers, which no one was expected to have read yet as it was the first class.
 You can refer to the [slides here](https://www.cs.cmu.edu/~15712/lectures/01-intro.pdf) if you are curious.